7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 The Grand Opera House on Place Broglie in Strasbourg, France

-The rectangular square that is home to a mish-mash of architecture and monuments.
-Place Broglie hosts a fabulous flea and produce market (Wednesdays and Fridays) – as well as one of the Strasbourg Christmas markets.
-The grand Opera House stands at the top end of the square, just across the river from Place de la Republique.
+This rectangular space is home to a mish-mash of architecture and monuments.
+Place Broglie hosts a fabulous flea and produce market (Wednesdays and Fridays) – as well as one of the Strasbourg Christmas Markets.
+The grand Opera House stands at the northeast end, just across the river from Place de la Republique.

 Place du Marche Gayot